As borders shut to foreigners, many citizens continue to be welcome in their home nations.

 Yet there was a silver lining for those who, whether by accident of birth or their own initiative (for example, through partaking in a citizenship by investment programme) to hold two or more citizenships.
 Indeed, as borders shut to foreigners, citizens continued to be welcome in their home nations.

 CS Global Partners’ March instalment of its monthly Visa-Free Digest provides a comprehensive list of the COVID-19 travel restrictions affecting travellers worldwide.
 Time and time again, it reports on countries imposing complete entry bans on foreign nationals.
 In some cases, it even reports on countries preventing foreign permanent residents from re-entering.
 However, with the same regularity, it showed that no restrictions were placed on a citizen’s ability to come home.
-The usefulness of a second citizenship has rarely, at least since the Second World War, been so patent.
+The usefulness of a dual citizenship has rarely, at least since the Second World War, been so patent.

 Mobility is not the only benefit of second citizenship that has become more pertinent in the current climate.